jaredboice/daniel-san/README.md

 -   `type: 'STANDARD_EVENT_ROUTINE'` _(same as above but does not need an amount field)_
 -   `type: 'STANDARD_EVENT_REMINDER'` _(same as above but does not need an amount field, solely for semantic differentiation)_

-_includes all standard frequencies: 'ANNUALLY', 'MONTHLY', 'WEEKLY', 'DAILY', and 'ONCE'_
+_includes all standard frequencies: 'ONCE', 'ANNUALLY', 'MONTHLY', 'WEEKLY', and 'DAILY'_

+the processDate formats for each frequency, in the same order, are:

+ONCE - '2020-01-29',
+ANNUALLY - '01-29',
+MONTHLY - '29'
+WEEKLY - an integer between 0-6 for weekdays. constants for the weekday integers, such as SUNDAY and MONDAY, are available as imports.
+DAILY - needs no processDate

 ```javascript
 const danielSan = {